Beta-Hu/PMGI/README.md

 ## NOTICE
 1.The metric SSIM remains some problems to be solve.
-2.When using this code for the first time, please create a folder under pwd and name it as 'pth' to save model.
+2.When using this code for the first time, please create a folder under working directory and name it as 'pth' to save model.
 3.Prograss visualization is available when training, if you train the model on a server, please delete relevent part.
 4.Caution device type in each file ('cpu' or 'cuda:0')